 The lectures fall into two sets, core subjects and applications.
 The first set contains four courses each of which comprises six lectures and two tutorials.
 The second set is varied in length, style and subject matter.

-In 2024, the core lectures are:
+In 2024, the core lectures were:

-Applications lectures are:
+Applications lectures were:

 You can see full details of the 2024 series here.